 August is sun, sun, and more sun.
 Lots of sunny days, sure, but temperatures begin to drop… just a little bit, anyway.

 People flock to the beaches.
 With less rain, cooler temperatures, and sea temperatures of around 26°C, you can see why.
+They also head to the Dolomites for hiking opportunities and mountain food.

 Weather in September in Italy